Bayt-al-Hikmah/FastifyJs/Workshop3/Workshop3.md

 We visit `/profile`, upload an image (e.g., `.png`), and see it displayed.
 Invalid files trigger flash messages.

-Fastify’s `fastify-multipart` provide robust file handling.
+Fastify’s `@aegisx/fastify-multipart` provide robust file handling.
 We validate file extensions and use unique filenames to prevent conflicts.
 The plugin-based approach keeps file upload logic modular, aligning with Fastify’s architecture.

 ## A Journey Through CSS Styling

-Styling is crucial for an appealing user interface.
-Let’s explore the evolution of CSS, from component classes to utility-first frameworks.

 ### Act I: The Specific Approach (Class-per-Element)

-Initially, we might style each element with a specific class, like `.login-page-button`.
-This approach is intuitive but leads to duplication.
+When we first begin styling our web pages, the natural instinct is to give each element its own class and style it directly.
+For example:

 **Example CSS (not used in our app):**